-- James and the Giant Peach Gose: This peach gose was the inaugural winning beer!
+- James and the Giant Peach Gose: This peach gose was the winning beer in Year 1!
 It hit all the right notes of quality in a beer, mixed with a phenomenal story tying the beer and brewing process to the story.

-- Where the Tart Things Are – This was last year’s winner.
+- Where the Tart Things Are – This was Year 2's winner.
 A Guava Berliner Weisee inspired by none other than Where the Wild Things Are by Maurice Sendak.
 After a few sips you’ll be shouting, “I’ll drink you up!”

 Or take inspiration from your favorite author: